Keep reading to learn:

-Although, in today’s digital world, printed promotional materials are somewhat out of date.
-Most printed materials find themselves in the trash bin sooner rather than later.
+However, in today’s digital world, printed promotional materials are somewhat out of date.
+Most printed materials find themselves in the trash bin pretty quickly.
 This is because printed materials are generally less engaging than other strategies.
 This being said, it is still beneficial for you to have digital versions of promotional materials ready to print in case you ever need to hand them out.

-- Different types of materials, i.e., marketing handouts, business cards
+- Different types of materials, e.g., marketing handouts, business cards, etc.

 - Physical showcase of work

 - Discarded quickly

 In general, what’re the pros and cons of advertising?
 TV and radio advertising aren’t just for the big businesses now.
 Placing advertisements is also available to you and your small business.

 Because there’s usually more than one TV in a household and a radio in every car, these types of advertising have extensive reach.
 If you target local channels, you’ll have a greater chance of connecting with prospects around your area.

 But most traditional advertising strategies are costly.
 These types of advertisements also don’t last as long and are difficult to measure.
 Using traditional advertisements also can be good or bad depending on your audience.
 Even though many people have TVs, the probability of them watching traditional television is lower.
 You’ll find that older generations of people are the ones who are still watching network TV.

 Cold calling is probably something you’ve heard of before.
 It usually involves creating or buying a list of leads and then calling them to give them a deal or promote your business.